 The Company also maintains a Deferred Compensation Plan.
-The Deferred Compensation Plan is an unfunded plan that allows a select group of senior executives and non-employee Directors the opportunity to voluntarily defer, on a non-qualified basis, the receipt of certain compensation payments or fees.
-For employee participants, including certain named executive officers, eligible compensation for deferral is limited to annual bonus and certain long-term cash awards (including performance unit grants) under the 2012 ICP.
+The Deferred Compensation Plan is an unfunded plan that allowed a select group of senior executives and non-employee Directors the opportunity to voluntarily defer, on a non-qualified basis, the receipt of certain compensation payments or fees.
+For employee participants, including certain named executive officers, eligible compensation for deferral was limited to annual bonus and certain long-term cash awards (including performance unit grants) under the 2012 ICP.
+The Company will not accept any new deferrals beginning with the 2016 calendar year.